A China-Europe Railway Express train from Hamburg, Germany, arrives at Wuhan, capital of Hubei Province, on August 26, 2018 (XINHUA)

 "The bonded warehouse can speed up customs clearance and capital turnover, and reduce trade cost; at the same time, consumers can purchase quality products at affordable prices," said Wang.

 The first China-Europe express freight train was launched in Chongqing on March 19, 2011, and headed to Duisburg, Germany via Xinjiang Uygur Autonomous Region.
 Carrying locally produced electronic products, the train covered a distance of about 11,000 km in 15 days.

 In the ensuing two years, freight trains to Europe were launched in more inland Chinese cities such as Chengdu in Sichuan Province, Zhengzhou in Henan Province, Changsha in Hunan Province and Xi'an in Shaanxi Province.
-More than 40 Chinese cities have launched China-Europe Railway Express trains, according to the Ministry of Commerce (MOFCOM).
+A total of 62 Chinese cities and 51 European cities have launched China-Europe Railway Express trains as of April 2019, according to the Ministry of Commerce (MOFCOM).

 In addition, since the Belt and Road Initiative was initiated in 2013, the development of China-Europe rail services has been put on a faster track.